Kassaking7/KassakingSite/posts/Unity2DGame.md

 I came up with the idea of designing a 2D game using Unity at the beginning of 2023.

-To start this jouney, I first take a look at some tutorial videoes
+To start this jouney, I first take a look at some tutorial videoes at youtube.

+One good video I watched is the flip bird tutorial:https://www.youtube.com/watch?v=XtQMytORBmM